As your career grows, you may feel like a resume hoarder as the number of job titles continue to grow in your resume.

-Resume Writer: Keeping those very old positions aren’t helping.
+Resume Writer: Keeping those very old jobs aren’t helping.
 Just getting a recruiter or hiring manager to SKIM a two-page resume is a huge challenge these days.
 Presenting them with a four-page resume can set you up for failure.

 Want to avoid being a resume hoarder?
 Here are 5 ways to rid yourself of excess within your resume: